boxt/orbs/README.md

 ### Releasing a new version

+**Orbs are versioned separately, and so should be managed as individual repos.**

 To release a new version of an orb, please make sure you have the CircleCI CLI tool installed (`brew install circleci`)

 1. Create a feature branch for your changes